-In the following I am not going to talk about these doubts though.
+In the following, I am not going to talk about these doubts though.
 I want to take up your own Muslim method of arguing for the preservation of the Qur’an and show you that by the very same reasons, the gospel was preserved, and therefore, the well preserved Qur’an and the well preserved Gospel (Injeel), are still in conflict.
 And this is a conflict that is not resolved by “preservation issues”, but we have to deal with the contents of these two books.

 Have Christians changed the central message of the Gospel?

-That is the usual claim that Muslims make, since the Crucifixion, as atoning, sacrificial death, which is central to the Christian gospel is flatly denied by the Qur’an, both as event and in its meaning.
+That is the usual claim that Muslims make, since the Crucifixion, as atoning, sacrificial death, which is central to the Christian gospel is flatly denied by the Qur’an, both as an event and in its meaning.

-Let me try to give you an illustration why I think the following argument is strong evidence against this accusation.
+Let me try to give you an illustration of why I think the following argument is strong evidence against this accusation.

 The most important prayer meeting in Islam is the congregational Friday prayer at the Masjid, and the way how they are observed like the specific sequence of bows, prostrations, etc are clearly specified and probably have been the same from the time of Muhammad onward.
-Also the fact that the direction of prayer has to be towards Mecca.
+Also, the fact that the direction of prayer has to be towards Mecca.

 The Uthmanic Qur’an collection/edition was done some decades after the death of Muhammad.
 Now, as a thought experiment, imagine what would have been the reaction of the Muslim congregation if they were to find in these copies statements saying that the congregational prayer should be on Monday instead of Friday?
-Additionally on this day the direction for prayer is facing to Jerusalem in honor of God’s Temple among the Jews, or to Addis Ababa in Ethiopia in commemoration for the asylum they gave to the early persecuted Muslims?
+Additionally, on this day the direction for prayer is facing to Jerusalem in honour of God’s Temple among the Jews, or to Addis Ababa in Ethiopia in commemoration for the asylum they gave to the early persecuted Muslims?

 Clearly, the congregation would have rejected such a “Qur’an” as unreliable and corrupted.
-They exactly knew what the traditions were and what they have been doing week in week out from the time of Muhammad onward.
-As “noble” as the reasons for such change might be, it is NOT what has come down from via the tradition in the community of believers.
+They knew exactly what the traditions were and what they have been doing week in week out from the time of Muhammad onward.
+As “noble” as the reasons for such change might be, it is NOT what has come down via the tradition in the community of believers.

 And even if changes in “more peripheral issues” might have gone without (immediate) notice [and I don’t suggest that there are any], a change in the central traditions is unthinkable.
 The reaction of protest would have been swift and loud.